 Servan has been developing further design and build approaches exploring more complex geometric structures such as geodomes and wooden henges that can also support heavy earthen roofs.

-We have developed a mix of materials that combines some lime with the cob along with a large percentage of cork and wood chips from running our pruned cork tree branches through our wood chipper.
-This yields a very strong and light version of cob that has much better insulating properties than pure cob, great for keeping out the hot summers.
-It could be called ‘cork crete’ but i think its really ‘cork tree crete’ though it is important to keep an eye on the amount of wood to cork and keep the cork % over 80% to wood for a light, well insulating structure.
-So the size of the branches you chip matters.
+We developed a mix of materials that combines some lime with the cob along with a large percentage of cork, chopped straw and some wood chips.
+We got the cork from running our small pruned cork tree branches through our wood chipper (it is important to keep an eye on the amount of wood to cork and keep the cork % over 80% to 20% wood for a light, well insulating structure.
+So the size of the branches you chip matters).
+For our larger projects we ended up buying large sacks cork granules as we needed a large volume of material.
+This mix yields a very strong and light version of material that has much better insulating properties than pure cob, great for keeping out the hot summers.
+We called it’cork crete’.

 Going toward some of the more refined structures, here is a playlist of a short series of videos of Servan working on one of his experimental structures called a Pentome.
 His goal was to create a building that he could make entirely on his own, including placing the rock foundations.
 Help was of course always appreciated.